Practical Guide · 13 min read · 21 min listen · March 3, 2026

-How Japan's fiscal year, tax calendar, weather patterns, and holiday shutdowns create buying windows — and pitfalls — for foreign property buyers.
+How Japan fiscal year, tax calendar, weather patterns, and holiday shutdowns create buying windows — and pitfalls — for foreign property buyers.
+Month-by-month guide.

-Japan runs on a different calendar than the rest of the world — and if you're buying property here, that calendar will affect everything from the price you pay to whether your contractor shows up on Monday morning.
+Japan's property market is shaped by a distinct set of annual rhythms — and if you're buying property here, that calendar will affect everything from the price you pay to whether your contractor shows up on Monday morning.
 The Japanese fiscal year, weather patterns, national holidays, and deeply ingrained seasonal rhythms create windows of opportunity and periods of dead time that foreign buyers rarely anticipate.

 This guide maps out the entire year from a property buyer's perspective: when prices drop, when offices close, when inspections reveal the most, and when your renovation crew will actually be available.